Mirrasol/Studies-Projects/README.md

 3) `"avito-testing"`: an old testing assignment for Avito, provided by Hexlet;

-4) `linux-admin`: a basic Linux administration course, from Stepik;
+4) `"linux-admin"`: a basic Linux administration course, from Stepik;